Medical Care

 Medical Benefits

 An injured worker is entitled to reasonable and necessary medical care.
 The employer's insurer will investigate all medical claims submitted by the employer.
-If a claim is found to be compensible, the insurer's claims administrator will pay the provider's medical bills.
+If a claim is found to be compensable, the insurer's claims administrator will pay the provider's medical bills.
 Bills should go directly from the HCP to the insurer.
 Employers should not directly pay for medical bills.

 In workers' compensation, there is no balance billing.
 Workers should not be billed for amounts not covered by the insurer.